-Currently, only the SDS eligible students will be issued with the 1st year tuition fee invoices.
+Only SDS eligible students will be issued with a first year tuition fee invoice.
 If you are not SDS eligible, and you receive a specific request from IRCC asking for proof of payment of tuition after submitting your application, please email [email protected] for further instructions.

 Q: Can my family travel with me?